-Alteryx Server supports multiple domains for Windows authentication.
-There is no configuration needed within Alteryx Server to enable this, but the following capabilities and permissions must be present across the domains.
+Server supports multiple domains for Windows authentication.
+You do not need to configure anything in Server to enable this, but these capabilities and permissions have to be present across the domains.

-- The domain the Gallery is running on needs the same trust policy as other domains users are working on so Active Directory can resolve and determine user permissions.
+- The domain the Gallery runs on needs to have the same trust policy as other domain users so Active Directory can resolve and determine user permissions.

 - Both domains need to be part of the same forest.

-- The Alteryx Service needs to be able to read all attributes from CN=Users and CN=Computers containers for both domains.
-The Alteryx Service runs under the Local System account on the server it is installed on.
-If a dedicated service account is defined instead of using Local System, the account needs permissions to read all attributes from both containers to enable authentication for both domains.
+- The Alteryx service needs to be able to read all attributes from CN=Users and CN=Computers containers for both domains.
+The Alteryx service runs under the local system account on the server it is installed on.
+If you define a dedicated service account instead of using the local system, the account needs permission to read all attributes from both containers to enable authentication for both domains.

 - Integrated Windows authentication with Kerberos: Allows users to access the Gallery with internal network credentials using Kerberos authentication protocols.